boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 * Using recursion in the example above allows us to avoid exposing a method to the auto-dispatcher, keeping all the logic of the event in the same event-mathod.

-     We are leveraging the fact that AJAX requests will call the method without providing ANY arguments and the auto-dispatcher will call the method while passing the event Hash data as a single argument.
+     We are leveraging the fact that AJAJ (AJAX+JSON) requests will call the method without providing ANY arguments and the auto-dispatcher will call the method while passing the event Hash data as a single argument.
 This means that only the broadcasting API allows us to set the second argument.

-* Using the `protected` keyword, we disable AJAX access to the `chat` and `auth` events.
+* Using the `protected` keyword, we disable AJAJ access to the `chat` and `auth` events.

-* We also limit access to AJAX methods by using the routing system.
+* We demonstrate how to limit access to AJAJ methods by using the routing system.

-* We have two routes for the same controller, allowing us to set different inline AJAX parameters (although the `:publish` event is probably expecting POST data rather than GET data).
+* We have two routes for the same controller, allowing us to set different inline AJAJ parameters (although the `:publish` event is probably expecting POST data rather than GET data).

-* We can use `render`, exactly the same for both AJAX and Websocket messages.
+* We can use `render`, exactly the same for both AJAJ and Websocket messages.

 The example controller code: